 1. Smooth and Mellow

-One of the most notable aspects of Kopi Luwak coffee is its smoothness.
-The fermentation process in the civet’s digestive system breaks down proteins in the beans, resulting in a brew that is less bitter and more mellow.
+Kopi Luwak coffee is renowned for its smoothness.
+The fermentation process in the civet’s digestive system breaks down proteins in the beans, which reduces the bitterness and results in a more mellow flavor profile.

 2. Earthy and Nutty